-\$25,000,000 BURLESON INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in Johnson and Tarrant Counties, Texas) FIXED RATE AND VARIABLE RATE UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018
+\$24,955,000 BURLESON INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in Johnson and Tarrant Counties, Texas) FIXED RATE AND VARIABLE RATE UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018

-Dated Date: July 1, 2018 (interest will accrue from the Delivery Date) Due: February 1, as shown on the inside cover page
+Dated Date: July 1, 2018 (interest will accrue from the Delivery Date)

+Due: February 1, as shown on the inside cover page

 The Burleson Independent School District Fixed Rate and Variable Rate Unlimited Tax School Building Bonds, Series 2018 (the "Bonds") are being issued pursuant to the Constitution and general laws of the State of Texas, particularly Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, Chapter 1371, as amended, Texas Government Code ("Chapter 1371"), an election held in the District on May 6, 2017 and the order (the "Order") adopted by the Board of Trustees (the "Board") on June 11, 2018.
-As permitted by Chapter 1371, the Board has, in the Order, delegated to certain District officials and staff members the authority to establish final terms and effectuate the sale of the Bonds, which final terms shall be evidenced in an approval certificate (the "Approval Certificate") relating to the Bonds.
+As permitted by Chapter 1371, the Board has, in the Order, delegated to certain District officials and staff members the authority to establish final terms and effectuate the sale of the Bonds, which final terms are evidenced in an approval certificate (the "Approval Certificate") relating to the Bonds.
+The Approval Certificate was executed by the Chief Financial Officer of the District on June 26, 2018, which completed the sale of the Bonds.
 The Bonds are payable as to principal and interest from the proceeds of an ad valorem tax levied annually, without legal limit as to rate or amount, against all taxable property located within the Burleson Independent School District (the "District").
-The District has received conditional approval from the Texas Education Agency for the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program (hereinafter defined), which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds; provided, however, the Permanent School Fund Guarantee is not effective with respect to the payment of the Purchase Price for mandatorily tendered Bonds.
-(See "THE BONDS - Permanent School Fund Guarantee" and "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+The District has received conditional approval from the Texas Education Agency for the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program (hereinafter defined), which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds; provided, however, the Permanent School Fund Guarantee is not effective with respect to the payment of the PERMANENT SCHOOL FUND GUARANTEE PROGRAM").